Join InterNations

 • The certified rabies vaccine must be issued at least 15 days prior to traveling.
 While many countries use multiyear vaccines, in Mexico you will need to have yearly boosters.

-Be aware, that you are only allowed to bring two pets into the country.
-This limit is per person.
-This means that if you are a couple, you are allowed to import up to four pets.
-Keep in mind that if you have over three pets, you will need to pay extra fees.
+Be aware that each person is allowed to bring up to two pets into the country.
+This means that if you are traveling as a couple, you can import up to four pets in total.
+Keep in mind that if you exceed this limit, you must pay additional import fees.

 See all upcoming events for expats in Mexico